-If you’re bulking, you’re going to want a CALORIE SURPLUS, which means you will add 350 calories to your total.
+If you’re bulking, you will want a CALORIE SURPLUS, which means you will add 350 calories to your total.

-If you’re cutting, you’re going to want a CALORIE DEFICIT, which means you will subtract 500 calories from your total.
+If you’re cutting, you will want a CALORIE DEFICIT, which means you will subtract 500 calories from your total.

 This formula is very accurate in helping you determine how many calories are needed daily.
 However, it would help if you still remembered that different genes and metabolisms could cause varied results.
-If you keep proper track of your progress, you will know if you have to tweak your diet.
+If you track your progress properly, you will know if you must tweak your diet.

 What To Eat While Bulking and Cutting

-Your diet will be made up of whole foods consisting of the three major macronutrients: proteins, healthy fats, and carbohydrates.
+Your diet will comprise whole foods consisting of the three major macronutrients: proteins, healthy fats, and carbohydrates.

-You need to understand the ratio of each and which types of food to receive then from.
+You need to understand the ratio of each and which types of food to receive.

-Ignore the title; after reading it, you’ll better understand how to go about creating a nutrition plan, whether you’re bulking or cutting.
+Ignore the title; after reading it, you’ll better understand how to create a nutrition plan, whether you’re bulking or cutting.

 What To Eat While Bulking

-Protein is the most important macronutrient in building muscle; it has all the required amino acids your body needs to allow protein synthesis to happen.
+Protein is the most important macronutrient in building muscle; it has all the amino acids your body needs to allow protein synthesis.

-You want to aim for 1 gram of protein for every pound of body weight, so a 20 pound person would want to eat around 200 grams of protein per day.
+You want to aim for 1 gram of protein for every pound of body weight, so a 20-pound person would want to eat around 200 grams daily.

-Split this up between the 4 to 5 meals you eat per day; that way, your body can digest and use the highest amount of protein for each meal.
+Split this up between the 4 to 5 meals you eat daily so your body can digest and use the highest amount of protein for each meal.
 Eating too much protein in one sitting can be useless because your body can only digest a certain amount.